JamesKDouglas/JamesKDouglas.github.io/frequenSee/demoVid.md

             - inputs and outputs selection.
             - Window resizing.
 I played around with dynamic resizing but prefer it to be more stable.
  - Thank GPT, Richard, Mom, Dad, Duck and Spectroid.
 Order?

+Use a clock/timer.
+Use the mouse a lot

+(textedit open)
+Hello my name is James Douglas and this is my tour of FrequenSee

+This is the final project for harvard's CS50 course.

+(close text editor)

+This is a javascript program that analyzes sound data and constructs a "spectrogram".
+It's taking littls samples of the sound from my macbook microphone and using a fast fourier transform to generate a list of the frequencies present as well as their amplitude.

+It's client side only, so you just visit the URL with your browser.

+Across the screen is the frequency axis.
+There is not axis label because this is meant as a display as a party and I want maximum space for all the pretty colors.

+Let's use a tone generator to explore it and point out some features.
+Logarithmic scale.
+Deadband.
+Frequency resolution

+Time domain - aphex twin.
+Color meter.

+Thank you